Freddie Kitchens: New York Giants

 On January 27, 2020, the New York Giants hired Kitchens as their tight ends coach.
 His hiring was strongly supported by newly hired Giants head coach Joe Judge, who had worked with Kitchens at Mississippi State.
 The two are reportedly good friends.
 When Giants offensive coordinator Jason Garrett tested positive for COVID-19 ahead of the Giants' Sunday night game against the Cleveland Browns, Kitchens' former team, Kitchens was named offensive coordinator and play-caller for the game.
 The Giants would go on to lose to the Browns 20-6.
 It was announced for the 2021 season he would switch positions and become senior offensive assistant.
 Following the firing of Jason Garrett, Kitchens was named interim offensive coordinator for the Giants.
 Kitchens was released after the 2021 season following the firing of Judge.

 South Carolina

 On May 18, 2022, Kitchens was hired to be a senior analyst for the South Carolina Gamecocks under head coach Shane Beamer.

 North Carolina

-On February 27, 2023, multiple outlets reported that Kitchens had been hired to replace John Lilly as North Carolina's tight ends coach and run game coordinator.
-He is expected to be introduced to the media on March 1, 2023 at the team's pre-spring practice press conference.